Case Study · Anonymized profile

 Why anonymized?
 IRA Section 30D files routinely touch confidential OEM platform data and confidential sourcing maps.
 GMA publishes case studies only after explicit client opt-in, and not at all when the underlying file would leak OEM platform detail.

 Can you do similar work for us?
-Yes if the firm fits the corridor shape: a German Tier-1 automotive supplier in front of a US OEM platform under Section 30D, with USMCA regional-value-content pressure that the home-market commercial layer is not addressing in US OEM purchasing language.
+Yes if GMA fits the corridor shape: a German Tier-1 automotive supplier in front of a US OEM platform under Section 30D, with USMCA regional-value-content pressure that the home-market website, offer, proof, and follow-up is not addressing in US OEM purchasing language.

 How does this engagement start?
-Discovery conversation, no charge, scoped against the file.
-Where the engagement fits the corridor shape, GMA proposes a Group Partnership on monthly retainer with twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Inquiry screening, scoped against the file.
+Where the engagement fits the corridor shape, GMA proposes a Global Marketing Partnership on monthly retainer with twelve-month minimum.
+Pricing is discussed after GMA sees the company, market, and work needed.

-If a US OEM Section 30D review has surfaced a USMCA RVC posture gap, describe the file.
+If a US OEM Section 30D evaluation has surfaced a USMCA RVC posture gap, describe the file.

-Tell us which OEM has opened the review, which platforms are in play, and where the firm sits on regional-value-content posture today.
+Share which OEM has opened the evaluation, which platforms are in play, and where the company sits on regional-value-content posture today.
 Response within one business day.